OleHolmNielsen/ITwiki/docs/Huawei_server.rst

 * Admin(shift)2(un-shift)9000

-Since BIOS thinks the keyboard uses a US layout, this will work correctly.
+Since BIOS_ thinks the keyboard uses a US layout, this will work correctly.

 .. _configure_bios:

 Configure BIOS settings
 -----------------------

-Press DELETE to enter the BIOS setup.
+Press DELETE to enter the BIOS_ setup.
-The (silly) Huawei password **Huawei12#$** is required to enter BIOS setup!
+The (silly) Huawei password **Huawei12#$** is required to enter BIOS_ setup!
-Press F9 to set defaults, F10 to Save and Exit.
+Press the F9 Function_key_ to set defaults, press F10 to Save and Exit.

 Consider changing the defaults: